BaB-ND: Long-Horizon Motion Planning with Branch-and-Bound and Neural Dynamics: Experiment Details

 \paragraph{Pushing w/ Obstacles and Object Merging.} We use a two-level planning framework in these two tasks, involving both long-horizon and short-horizon planning.
 First, given the initial state ($s_0$) and pusher position, we perform long-horizon open-loop planning to obtain a reference trajectory ($s_0, a_0, s_1, a_1, \dots, s_N$).
 Next, an MPPI planner is used as a local controller to efficiently track this trajectory.
 Since the local planning horizon is relatively short, the local controller operates at a higher frequency.
 In the local planning phase, the reference trajectory is treated as a queue of subgoals.
 Initially, we set $s_1$ as the subgoal and use the local controller to plan a local trajectory.
 Once $s_1$ is reached, $s_2$ is set as the next subgoal.
 By iterating this process, we ultimately reach the final goal state.

-For perception, we filter the point clouds based on color from four cameras and use ICP alignment with the provided object mesh to determine the object states.
+For perception, we filter the point cloud based on color from four cameras, and align it with iterative closest point (ICP) to determine the object states.

-\paragraph{Rope Routing.} For the rope routing task, we observe that the sim-to-real gap is relatively small.
+\paragraph{Rope Routing.} For the \emph{Rope Routing} task, we observe that the sim-to-real gap is relatively small.
 Therefore, the long-horizon planned trajectory is executed directly in an open-loop manner.

-For perception, we begin by using GroundingDINO and SAM to generate the mask for the rope and extract its corresponding point cloud.
+For perception, we begin by using Grounding DINO~\citep{liu2023grounding} and Segment Anything Model (SAM)~\citep{kirillov2023segany} to generate the mask for the rope and extract its corresponding point cloud.
 Subsequently, we apply farthest point sampling to identify 10 key points on the rope, representing its object state.

 \paragraph{Object Sorting.} There are relatively large observation changes after each pushing action.
 This creates a noticeable sim-to-real gap for the planned long-horizon trajectory.
 As a result, we replan the trajectory after each action.